MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records.md

 - Records are disposed of after their stated retention period is past

 You can use [retention labels](labels.md) to classify content as a record.
-After you create retention labels that declare records, you can either publish those labels (so that users can user them to classify content as records) or [auto-apply those labels](labels.md#applying-a-retention-label-automatically-based-on-conditions) to content that you want to classify as a record.
+After you create retention labels that declare records, you can either [publish](labels.md#how-retention-labels-work-with-retention-label-policies) those labels (so that users can use them to classify content as records) or [auto-apply those labels](labels.md#applying-a-retention-label-automatically-based-on-conditions) to content that you want to classify as a record.
 By using retention labels to declare records, you can implement a single, consistent records-management strategy across all of Office 365, whereas other records-management features such as the Record Center apply only to content in SharePoint Online.

 Keep the following things in mind about records: